tewarid/tewarid.github.io/_posts/2019/2019-04-03-installing-and-configuring-the-mosquitto-mqtt-broker.md

 ---
 # Installing and configuring the Mosquitto MQTT broker

-This post contains basic instructions on installing and configuring Mosquitto MQTT broker in a Docker container and on Windows.
+This post contains basic instructions on installing and configuring Mosquitto MQTT broker for application development.

 ## Install Mosquitto